When users share files to an external user from their Google Drive via Gmail, they have the following options:

 Steps to remediate these shares

 Select the User, Group or OU long search in Drive audit.

 We are using the example /Support OU as an arbitrary search and we are including its sub-OUs and we will only showing the files owned by the members of the OU by selecting Owned option.
 If Owned option is left unchecked the search will return all files which members of the OU can view/edit or own.

-After we pull the search results, we can select “Show stats for current filter” and select “Open to public with link” to only focus on that exposure type.
+After the search results are displayed, we can select “Show stats for current filter” and select “Open to public with link” to only focus on that exposure type.